Trisfald/weasel/README.md

 There are many kind of events, see the documentation to know more.

-Through a `server` or a `client` you'll be able to access the full state of the battle, including the full timeline of events.
+Through a `server` or a `client` you'll be able to access the full state of the battle, including the entire timeline of events.

 ## Contributing